slowernews/wisdom-tldr/README.md

 reactive to proactive life
 start where do you have control of. go slowly over time.
 Essentialism: The Disciplined Pursuit of Less

--->
+/r/buyitforlife

+using simpler tools to force simplicity is very interesting -->